Published: June 2018

 Dose-adjustment is recommended in patients with hepatic failure and with co-administration of drugs also metabolized by the cytochrome p450 enzymes.

-It is extremely important to take a complete drug history, particularly with regard to antihypertensive medications and drugs used for cardiovascular disease, anxiety, depression, or psychosis in any patient complaining of ED (Table 2).
-Antihypertensive drugs, such as diuretics and beta blockers, may be associated with ED and perhaps can be discontinued or switched to alternative drugs, such as angiotensin-converting enzyme inhibitors or calcium channel blockers (eg, diltiazem, nifedipine, amlodipine), which might cause less of a problem.
-The newer angiotensin II receptor antagonists may also be less problematic, but more long-term data are needed to confirm this.
+Of particularly concern are antihypertensive medications for CVD (eg, digoxin, disopyramide [Norpace], gemfibrozil [Lopid]), anxiety, depression (eg, lithium, monoamine oxidase inhibitors, selective serotonin reuptake inhibitors, serotonin-norepinephrine reuptake inhibitors, tricyclic antidepressants), or psychosis (eg, chlorpromazine, haloperidol, pimozide [Orap], thioridazine, thiothixene).
+Antihypertensive drugs, such as diuretics (eg, spironolactone, thiazides) and beta blockers, may be associated with ED.
+Discontinuation or switching to alternative drugs, such as angiotensin-converting enzyme inhibitors or calcium channel blockers (eg, diltiazem, nifedipine, amlodipine), may reduce ED.
+The newer angiotensin II receptor antagonists may be less problematic with respect to ED, but long-term data is needed to evaluate this.

 Of the drugs used for depression, tricyclic antidepressants may be associated with erectile problems and other drugs may be substituted to prevent this complication.
 Currently available substitutes include bupropion, nefazodone, and trazodone.
 The selective serotonin reuptake inhibitors (eg, fluoxetine, sertraline, paroxetine, citalopram) can also cause difficulties with ED, but they might also have other significant sexual side effects, including decreased libido and anorgasmia.

-If a trial of oral therapy and withdrawal of offending medications prove to be ineffective in restoring erectile function, it is probably appropriate for most primary care practitioners to consider referral to a specialist for additional evaluation and discussion of alternative treatment options.
+If a trial of oral ED therapy and withdrawal of offending medications prove to be ineffective in restoring erectile function, it is appropriate for most primary care practitioners to consider referral to a specialist for additional evaluation and discussion of alternative treatment options.
 These include intracavernous injection therapy, vacuum constriction devices, intraurethral therapy, and possible surgery.

 The device consists of an acrylic cylinder placed over the penis that uses a lubricant to achieve a good seal between the penile body and cylinder.
 An erection is then achieved by creating a vacuum inside the cylinder with a pump connected to the cylinder.
 Once an erection is achieved, a constriction band is applied to the base of the penis to maintain the erection.
-The cylinder can then be removed and the patient can engage in intercourse with the constriction band(s) at the base of the penis maintaining the erection.
-The bands can remain on for approximately 30 minutes and then must be removed.
+The cylinder can then be removed and the patient can engage in intercourse with the constriction band at the base of the penis maintaining the erection.
+The band can remain on for approximately 30 minutes and then must be removed.
 The erection produced by the device differs from a normal erection likely because of venous occlusion from the constriction band resulting in generalized swelling of the entire penis, with probable preservation of arterial inflow.

 There are relatively few contraindications to the use of vacuum devices.
 Some conditions can predispose to priapism or perhaps bleeding with constriction, such as sickle cell disease, polycythemia, and other blood dyscrasias.
-Patients taking anticoagulants (warfarin) can safely use vacuum constriction devices but need to accept a higher risk of bleeding (ecchymosis).
+Patients taking anticoagulants can safely use vacuum constriction devices but need to accept a higher risk of bleeding (ecchymosis).
 Good manual dexterity is also needed to use the device; if manual dexterity is impaired, a willing sexual partner can learn to apply the device.

 Complications from the use of a vacuum constriction device are relatively minor.
 They include the development of petechiae or ecchymosis, numbness or coolness of the penis, trapping of the ejaculate, and pivoting of the penis at the base.

-Other surgical procedures–including venous ligation to limit penile venous outflow and penile revascularization procedures–are rarely successful and are not recommended.7 These surgeries are only indicated when a patient demonstrates recent-onset ED and an occlusive lesion seen on angiogram or MR angiography and should be performed only in centers of excellence for ED.
+All devices that are currently approved by the FDA are considered safe for use in magnetic resonance imaging environments.
+However, 2 previously approved devices–the OmniPhase and the DuraPhase penile prostheses–are not considered safe in this environment.
+Other surgical procedures–including venous ligation to limit penile venous outflow and penile revascularization procedures–are rarely successful and are not recommended.19 These surgeries are only indicated when a patient demonstrates recent-onset ED and an occlusive lesion seen on angiogram or magnetic resonance angiography and should be performed only in centers of excellence for ED.